 Recently, a study conducted by NYU Langone Medical Center’s researchers has found that the use of two chemicals, namely the DINP and the DIDP in plastic packaging, poses health risks, especially for children and adolescents.

-Around ten years back, the chemicals – di-isononyl phthalate (DINP) and di-isodecyl phthalate (DIDP), emerged as an alternative to the dangerous phthalate – di-2-ethylhexyl phlatate (DEHP,) in the manufacture of plastic bags.
+Around ten years back, the chemicals – di-isononyl phthalate (DINP) and di-isodecyl phthalate (DIDP), emerged as an alternative to the dangerous phthalate – di-2-ethylhexyl phlatate (DEHP,) in the manufacture of Chemical packaging materials for industry.

 However, people using plastic containers with DEHP were found to have developed high blood pressure.